isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-Only members of staff of the University of Bristol can apply for time via these routes.
+Only members of academic staff of the University of Bristol can apply for time via these routes.

 ## Research use